 Even Deadmau5, who has frequently been the one calling out software pirates, has himself admitted to using pirated software.
 [EDIT - this was probably a joke.
 Some fans seem to think he doesn't use Sylenth, though Lennar Digital confirmed in a response tweet that Joel did buy a copy of it.
-I'm not a Deadma5 fanboy, don't follow him enough to know for sure.
-But he seems to be pretty vehemently anti-piracy, so if there's one EDM star who hasn't used pirated software it's probably him.]
+He seems to be pretty vehemently anti-piracy, so if there's one EDM star who hasn't used pirated software it's probably him.]

 Of course all of these artists did damage control when called out publicly, stating that they had in fact bought licenses to the software, blaming the cracked installs on their tour managers, etc. And I don't doubt the truth of this - but they have still failed to address the real problem.

 When music fans pirate music, they often soothe their own consciences with the idea that the artists make plenty of money touring.
 And this is mostly true.
 Aside from the occasional artist who can't or won't tour, most artists make the majority of their money touring, and piracy can in fact help them in the long run by exposing their work to a broader audience, and thus increasing their draw for live shows.

 But obviously, software developers can't go on tour.
 In most cases, they don't have any other streams of revenue besides selling their software.

 Up and coming artists who pirate software justify their actions by swearing that when (…if…) they start making money on their music, they will buy everything they use.
 And many of them do.
 But let's think logically about this for a second.
 How many wannabe EDM producer stars are there in the world?